+Figure 13-4.
+The request/response view of the application

 Summary

 In this chapter, you learned to set up a basic script that interacts with resources on a Raspberry Pi, the service necessary to run a listener that takes remote commands, and how to write a very basic iOS application that makes a HTTP request to interact with the device via the very simple API you created.